 Start by logging in to your Capital One account and click the Redeem button on your homepage.

-Next, select how you'd like to redeem your miles: You can book flights or hotels directly through Capital One, get gift cards, redeem for cash, or transfer Capital One miles to one of their partner airline or hotel programs.
-Still, the easiest (and our favorite) way to redeem Capital One rewards is the “Cover Travel Purchases” function.
+Next, select how you’d like to redeem your miles: You can book flights or hotels directly through Capital One, get gift cards, redeem for cash, transfer Capital One miles to one of their partner airline or hotel programs, or the new option to redeem them for Apple products and other merchandise.
+Still, the easiest (and often our favorite) way to redeem Capital One rewards is the “Cover Travel Purchases” function.

 From this page, select “Cover Travel Purchases.”

-Once you've selected to cover your travel purchases, you'll be taken to a page where you can select which of your travel-related purchases you've made on your Capital One Venture card you'd like to “erase.”
-This includes all travel transactions from the last 90 days.
+Once you’ve selected to cover your travel purchases, you’ll be taken to a page where you can select which of your travel-related purchases you’ve made on your Capital One Venture card you’d like to “erase.”
+This includes all eligible travel transactions from the last 90 days.
+Typically, it takes one to three days after your travel purchase for it to show up here.

 Don't have enough miles – or don't want to spend them all?
 You can even redeem miles to cover just part of a purchase.
 As you can see, we've got the option here to redeem Venture miles to erase the cost of train tickets and an Uber ride in Rome.

 Select which travel-related purchase you want to erase, and voila!
-Your points will be deducted, and your purchase will be erased from your account.
-Or click each field and type in how many points you'd like to use to cover part of that purchase.
+Your points will be deducted, and your purchase will be virtually erased from your account – Capital One will simply credit you.

-Once you hit that green “Confirm” button, you're done!
-You'll have just completed one of the easiest travel rewards redemptions known to man.
+Once you hit that green “Confirm” button, you’re done!
+You’ll have just completed one of the easiest travel rewards redemptions out there.

 Keep in mind that you have 90 days to “erase” a travel purchase before it's no longer available.
 If you're ready to use those miles, don't wait too long to erase some recent travel purchases!